pingcap/tidb-operator/docs/design-proposals/multiple-statefulsets.md

 ### Create:

-The statefulset name will have a name suffix(Figure 2), for example: <cluserName>-tikv-<name-suffix> to distinguish different statefulsets.
+The statefulset name will have a name suffix(Figure 2), for example: `<cluserName>-tikv-<name-suffix>` to distinguish different statefulsets.

-The TiDB Operator should maintain multiple statefulset object in the kube apiserver.
+The TiDB Operator should maintain multiple statefulset objects in the kube apiserver.
 The startup scripts are the same as before basically.
 An exception is PD startup script: the bootstrapping Pod may be the first statefulset first Pod.

 The TiDB Operator will create extra Services together with multiple statefulsets: